1. Who we are

 11. Indemnity

-You will indemnify us against claims, penalties or losses arising from inaccurate or unlawful data provided by you, or your failure to fulfil employer obligations (including payment to employees, HMRC or pension providers where outside our scope).
+You will indemnify us against claims, penalties or losses arising from inaccurate, incomplete or unlawful information provided by you, unauthorised payment instructions, or your failure to meet obligations that remain outside our scope.

 12. Term, suspension & termination